Loading...

 There are a number of disused railway lines offering easy walking and cycling tracks.

-Visit Bakewell, Castleton, Hope Valley, Derwent, Edale and learn about local history, archaeology and geology of the area from the interactive displays.
+Visit National Park Visitor Hubs at Bakewell, Castleton and Upper Derwent Valley (Fairholmes) to learn about local history, archaeology and geology of the area from the interactive displays.

-There are now 3 special listed Dark Sky Sites in the National Park in the car parks located at –
+There are now three special listed Dark Sky Sites in the National Park in the car parks located at –

 • Surprise View, off the A6187 near Hathersage